SirRemus/md5hashcheck/README.md

 # md5hashcheck
-A bat file that checks MD5 hashes for given files.
+A batch script that checks MD5 hashes for given files.